 Here is the response of an actual split-capacitor matching circuit as we sweep the antenna frequency through 116-198 MHz.
 We have C1 = 1 pF, C2 = 8 pF, L2 = 100 nH and R3 = 0 Ω. The trace with two peaks is the output of our detector diode, and so is not directly proportional to the gain of our matching network, but nevertheless increases with gain.
 The first peak corresponds to gain 4.5 at 146 MHz and the second to gain 2.5 at 170 MHz.
 We see that our antenna signal is being amplified for our detector diode by the action of purely passive components.

 A SAW (surface acoustic wave) filter is a small, passive device made out of piezoelectric crystal.
 Most SAW filters are band-pass filters.
-The Demodulating Receiver A3005, by OSI uses a 950-MHz SAW band-pass filter to reject RF power outside the frequency range 930 MHz to 970 MHz.
-You will find a description of the SAW filter and its behavior in the circuit here.
+The Demodulating Amplifier of the Octal Data Receiver A3027 uses a 915-MHz SAW band-pass filter to reject RF power outside the frequency range 930 MHz to 970 MHz.
+We describe our first use of a SAW filter here.

 A SAW filter does not use bulk resonance of a crystal.
 It uses surface acoustic waves.
 Instead of electrodes on opposite faces of a crystal, the SAW filter has two interlocking combs of electrodes on one end of the crystal surface, and another two such combs at the opposite end, but on the same crystal surface.
 We connect our input across these combs, as shown below.